wp-plugins/threewp-activity-monitor/readme.txt

 The old activity table is removed.

 == Changelog ==
+= 2.4 =
+* Wordpress 3.3 compatability.
+* Page updates are tracked.
+Same as post updates.
+* First and last name changes are quoted.
 = 2.3 =
 * Comment tracking is back.
 = 2.2 =